 Donate - PakistanServePakistan

-Since 2019, IMR has fully funded the operating cost of a health center in the remote Tharparkar region of south-east Pakistan and provided free medical treatment to 27,151 patients since its launch.
+IMANA funds 4 of Al-Mustafa Trust’s health centers in Chaklala, Orangi, Sillanwali, and Umerkot, which have provided free treatment to 79,634 patients since its launch in 2019.
 In this drought-affected area, where locals suffer from extreme poverty and lack basic health facilities, IMANA has also funded two ambulances, enabling emergency patient evacuation, and a mobile clinic with dispensary services.
 We also funded the establishment of a specialized dental center for the thalassemia patients in Karachi.

 IMR has remained engaged in medical relief activities in Pakistan since the devastating 2005 earthquake, when we treated tens of thousands of injured and sick people in over 4 months of work there.
 Since then IMR has adopted villages & schools in affected areas, helped renovate & open a maternity hospital in Quetta, set up a thalassemia center in Rajanpur, established and operated relief camps for Swat IDPs, provided medicines and held medical camps for Waziristan IDPs, conducted 41 medical and 5 free eye camps for 2014 flood affected people, funded and operated a fully equipped mobile dispensary in rural areas of southern Punjab, provided supplies and specialized equipment to different medical facilities and opened basic health units in multiple locations.

 In 2016/2017 period, IMR donated $15,000 to provide hearing aids to needy hearing impaired patients in Muzaffarabad, contributed $10,500 to purchase specialized transfusion chairs for a blood disorders treatment center in Karachi and procured & distributed $35,000 worth of winterized tents & blankets among the people displaced by the earthquake in Chitral region.